stanford-oval/wikidata-workdir/demo/README.md

 ```

 ## Port forward
 Now the server has started in VM, now you can port forward the server locally.
-Run
+On your local machine, run
 ```bash
 ssh oval@wikidata-qa.westus2.cloudapp.azure.com -NfL 8400:localhost:8400
 ```